zixuan28/zixuan28.github.io/_pages/cv.md

 * M.S. in Durham, Duke University (expected 2027)
 * B.A. in Seattle, University of Washington, 2025

-Work experience
+Research experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Spring 2025: Undergraduate Student Researcher
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * GitHub University
+  * University of Washington, Department of Mathematics
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Supervisor: Tvertko Tadic

 Skills
 ======